ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 Combiners are part of the model that take all the outputs of the different input features and combine them in a single representation that is passed to the outputs.
 You can specify which one to use in the `combiner` section of the model definition.
-Different combiners implement different combination logics, but the default one `concat` just concatenates all outputs of input feature encoders and optionally passes the contatenation through fully connected layers, with the output of the last layer being forwarded to the outputs decoders.
+Different combiners implement different combination logic, but the default one `concat` just concatenates all outputs of input feature encoders and optionally passes the concatenation through fully connected layers, with the output of the last layer being forwarded to the outputs decoders.

 ```
 +-----------+